light0x00/parser-generator/README.md

 To generate and visualize the First-Set,Follow-Set,Automata,Parsing-Table: ➡️ [Try Online](https://light0x00.github.io/parser-generator/).

-It implements almost all the algorithms introuduced in the chapter relevant to grammar analysis in《Compilers Principles》, and combine them as a completed Parser Generator tools.
+It implements almost all the algorithms introuduced in the chapter relevant to grammar analysis in《Compilers Principles》, and combine them as a completed parser generator tool.

-The following repository can serve as a usage reference.
-They all used this tools to generate LR parsing table and LR analysis program.
+The following repositories can serve as the usage references.
+They all used this tool to generate LR parsing table and LR analysis program.

 - [JSON interpreter](https://github.com/light0x00/jsonx)
 - [template engine](https://github.com/light0x00/light-template)